-Indicator 5: HQS quality control inspections Maximum Score: 5
+Indicator 5: NSPIRE quality control inspections Maximum Score: 5

-- This indicator shows whether a PHA supervisor reinspects a sample of units under contract during the PHA fiscal year, which meets the minimum sample size requirements for quality control of HQS inspections. - Points are based on whether the required quality control reinspections were completed, according to the PHA's certification.
+- This indicator shows whether a PHA supervisor reinspects a sample of units under contract during the PHA fiscal year, which meets the minimum sample size requirements for quality control of NSPIRE inspections. - Points are based on whether the required quality control reinspections were completed, according to the PHA's certification.

-Indicator 6: HQS enforcement Maximum Score: 10
+Indicator 6: NSPIRE enforcement Maximum Score: 10

-- This indicator shows whether, following each HQS inspection of a unit under contract where the unit fails to meet HQS, any cited life-threatening deficiencies are corrected within 24 hours from the inspection and all other deficiencies are corrected within no more than 30 calendar days from the inspection or any PHA-approved extension. - Points are based on whether the PHA corrects all HQS deficiencies in accordance with required time frames, according to the PHA's certification.
+- This indicator shows whether, following each inspection of a unit under contract where the unit fails to meet NSPIRE standards, any cited life-threatening deficiencies are corrected within 24 hours from the inspection and all other deficiencies are corrected within no more than 30 calendar days from the inspection or any PHA-approved extension. - Points are based on whether the PHA corrects all deficiencies in accordance with required timeframes, according to the PHA's certification.